-Life in South Korea provides plenty of unique opportunities, but sometimes at a cost.
+Life in South Korea provides plenty of unique opportunities, sometimes at a cost.
 Expats who are flexible and open-minded should easily adjust to the change of scenery.

 Accommodation in South Korea